Ibirania

-Ibirania (meaning "Ibirá wanderer" or "tree wanderer") is a genus of dwarf saltasaurine titanosaur dinosaur from the Late Cretaceous (Santonian to Campanian) São José do Rio Preto Formation (Bauru Basin) of south-east Brazil.
+Ibirania (meaning "Ibirá wanderer" or "tree wanderer") is a genus of dwarf saltasaurine titanosaur dinosaur from the Late Cretaceous (Santonian to Campanian) São José do Rio Preto Formation (Bauru Basin) of Southeast Brazil.
 The type species is Ibirania parva.
 It is one of the smallest sauropods known to date, comparable in size to the titanosaur Magyarosaurus.

 Discovery and naming

 The Ibirania holotype specimen, LPP-PV-0200–0207, was discovered in layers of the São José do Rio Preto Formation on the Garcia Brothers Farm in Vila Ventura, Ibirá Municipality, northeastern São Paulo State, Brazil, which dates to the late Santonian to early Campanian ages of the late Cretaceous period.
 The holotype consists of a dorsal vertebra, partial caudal vertebrae, a fragmentary radius and ulna, a partial metacarpal, and a nearly complete metatarsal.
 Additional material, including partial cervical, dorsal, and caudal vertebrae, fragments of a fibula, and a nearly complete fibula, was also referred to Ibirania.

 In 2022, Navarro et al. described Ibirania as a new genus and species of saltasaurine titanosaur.
 The generic name, "Ibirania", combines a reference to Ibirá, the municipality where the specimens were discovered (also a Portuguese derivative of the Tupi word "ybyrá", meaning "tree", in reference to Ibirania's hypothesized browsing behavior), with "ania", a modified form of the Greek word "plania", meaning "wanderer".
 The specific name, "parva", is derived from the Latin word "parvus", meaning "small", after nanism seen in the taxon.
 The intended name meaning is "little Ibirá wanderer" or "little tree wanderer".